 Emmanuel Macron lashes UK for not doing enough for Ukraine’s refugees

-The Frenchman criticised Boris Johnson’s Government over a policy which requires visa applications to be made in person in Brussels or Paris.

-The UK Government has been condemned by French President Emmanuel Macron for failing to live up to its “grand statements” on helping Ukrainian refugees.
+Boris Johnson’s government has been condemned by French president Emmanuel Macron for failing to live up to its “grand statements” on helping refugees from Ukraine.

-His comments came as the Government intends to further ramp up pressure on the Kremlin.

-Speaking at the end of an EU summit in Versailles, Mr Macron reportedly criticised Britain’s visa policy which required applicants to make them in person in Brussels or Paris.
+Speaking at the end of an EU summit in Versailles, Mr Macron criticised Britain’s visa policy, which had required applicants to make them in person in Brussels or Paris.

-According to The Guardian, Mr Macron said this further exacerbated circumstances for those fleeing the war.
+Mr Macron suggested the approach had further exacerbated the situation for those fleeing the Russian invasion of their country.

-He added: “Despite all the grand statements… the British government continued to apply current rules that meant they did not welcome Ukrainian refugees who wanted to reach British soil saying they have to travel hundreds of kilometres in order to apply for a visa.
+“Despite all the grand statements… the British government continued to apply current rules that meant they did not welcome Ukrainian refugees who wanted to reach British soil saying they have to travel hundreds of kilometres in order to apply for a visa,” said the president.

-Details of the plans will be set out in the coming days, Downing Street said.
+Details of the plans and what it means for UK businesses will be set out in the coming days, Downing Street said.

-It came as Boris Johnson joined with other G7 leaders on Friday to commit to further increase the pressure on the Russian president’s regime.
+It came as Mr Johnson joined with other G7 leaders on Friday to commit to further increase the pressure on the Russian president’s regime.

 The group agreed to take steps to deny Russia “most favoured nation” status on key products, which No 10 said would significantly reduce the ability of Russian businesses to export.